somiibo/tokautomator-website/src/_posts/2024/ghostii/2024-11-12-tiktok-success-in-2024-integrating-creative-strategies-with-automation.md

 ### POST ONLY ###
 post:
   title: "TikTok Success in 2024: Integrating Creative Strategies with Automation"
-  excerpt: "Discover how to achieve TikTok success in 2024 by integrating creative strategies with automation using tools like the Somiibo TikTok Bot."
+  description: "Discover how to achieve TikTok success in 2024 by integrating creative strategies with automation using tools like the Somiibo TikTok Bot."
-  author: alex
+  author: rare-ivy
   id: 1731488050
   tags: ["TikTok growth","automation tools","creative strategies","Somiibo TikTok Bot"]
   categories: ["TikTok Marketing","Social Media Strategy","Digital Automation"]